anzylee/anzylee.github.io/index.md

 **Short bio**

-Dr. Lee is working with Dr. Lane and Dr. Pasternack (UC Davis) to quantify the effects of geomorphological and topographic parameters on ecohydraulics and ecosystem functions.
-She primarily focuses on (1) developing a river archetype model that can accurately represent various geomorphological features observed in natural riverine systems and (2) assessing their impact on ecohydraulics and ecology.
-She holds a Ph.D. from Purdue University linking riverbed morphology, hydrodynamics, and hyporheic exchange processes.
+I am working with Dr. Lane and Dr. Pasternack (UC Davis) to quantify the effects of geomorphological and topographic parameters on ecohydraulics and ecosystem functions.
+My research focuses on (1) developing a river archetype model that can accurately represent various geomorphological features observed in natural riverine systems and (2) assessing their impact on ecohydraulics and ecology.
+I received a Ph.D. from Purdue University in linking riverbed morphology, hydrodynamics, and hyporheic exchange processes.

 ### Pulibcation
 1. **A. Lee**, A. Aubeneau, M. B. Cardenas, X. Liu, Boulder-driven hyporheic exchange (in preparation)